One of the most popular tags in the “life” section of Amatomu today was “athiest” [sic].

 Ultimately, if you pushed the flawed logic further, any opinion voiced by someone who doesn’t master perfectly the language he’s communicating with should be discarded.
 I believe this logic makes dangerous assumptions, especially in a country where, for most people, English is a second or third language.

-7 May 2007 at 5:02 pm
+7. 7 May 2007 5:02 pm

 Aquoibon,